JeremyJones/hotjar-realtime-survey/3_delivery_plan.md

 *Foundations*

 During this stage, the infrastructure will be configured, the database configured, and the initial views made available to the *Admin* page and the *Survey* page.
 The database will be exposed through the built-in API views, and the server will be ready for use by the two pages through the web.
-There will be a *Hello* admin page, or a clear plan for it and a *Hello* survey page, or a clear plan for it.
+There will be a *Hello* admin page, or a clear plan for it, and a *Hello* survey page, or a clear plan for it.

 *Admin page*